aws-samples/opensearch-automated-cluster-management/README.md

     After the deployment is complete, the CDK will output the endpoint for your OpenSearch cluster.
 You can use this endpoint to interact with the cluster using the OpenSearch APIs or tools like Kibana.

+For reference the sample code has been provided in the folder **/infra/**

 **Note :** Creating an OpenSearch cluster on AWS may incur costs based on your usage and configuration.
 Be sure to review the AWS pricing for OpenSearch before deploying your cluster.